PAT Scoring: What Is A Good PAT Score?

 What is a Good PAT Score?

-It is generally agreed that anything from 60 and above is considered a good PAT score.
-Only the most exceptional applicant will achieve this.
-As you can see in the distribution charts above, around this mark is where there is a drop-off in the results.
-By achieving a 60 or higher, you will be placing yourself in a very competitive position with your Oxford application.
+It is generally agreed that anything from 70 and above is considered a good PAT score.
+A score of 80+ would be even better, but only the most exceptional applicant will achieve this.
+As you can see in the distribution charts above, around this mark is where there is a drop-off in the results, but remember that this is based on the old PAT format which was more difficult.

 What is an Average PAT Score?